btj/ogp-notes/drawit_part3.md

 # OGP Project Assignment Part 3

-In Part 3 of the OGP Project, you will apply inheritance in four ways:
+In Part 3 of the OGP Project, you will apply inheritance in five ways:

 ## 1. Introduce ShapeGroup subclasses